Yu Hsiao-cheng

-Yu Hsiao-cheng (虞孝成 (Yú Xiàochéng)) is a Taiwanese politician.
+Yu Hsiao-cheng (虞孝成 (Yú Xiàochéng)) is a Taiwanese engineer.
 He was the Deputy Chairperson of the National Communications Commission (NCC) of the Executive Yuan.

+Education

+Yu graduated from Chung Yuan Christian University with a bachelor's degree in electrical engineering in 1972.
+He then completed advanced studies in the United States, where he earned his master's degree and his Ph.D. in industrial engineering and systems engineering from the Georgia Institute of Technology in 1976 and 1981, respectively.

 NCC Deputy Chairmanship

 NCC Deputy Chairperson Appointment

 Yu, a professor at the National Chiao Tung University, was nominated by the Executive Yuan to the office title in May 2012.
 He was accused by the Democratic Progressive Party due to his dual ROC-US citizenship.
 However, he said that he would renounce his US citizenship once he was appointed to be the NCC Deputy Chairperson.
-However, Yu has not made further statement after becoming the speak person of NCC.
-In addition to the dual citizenship controversy, Yu's communication skills were remarkable.
-In the Sunflower Student Movement, Yu persisted that NCC had made the right call to support Cross-Strait Service Trade Agreement and constantly made comments suggesting that academic professionals were isolated from industry.
-During his visit to National Chiao Tung University, Yu made no comment towards questions and suggestions.